TheHyper45/Logo-interpreter/README.md

 ## TODO

-This is a list of features that I wanted to implement but couldn't because of the lack of time.
+This is a list of features that I wanted to implement but couldn't because of lack of time.
 I'm not sure if I'm going to implement these features in the future.

 - Arrays (they parse correctly but the interpreter doesn't recognize them)
 - Proper strings and string manipulation functions